berrak/ESP8266-USBHost-Max3421-Shield/README.md

 # The ESP8266 USB Host Shield

 The USB Host Shield contains all of the digital logic necessary to implement a full-speed USB 2.0 host controller with your ESP8266 microcontroller.
+There is no need to spend hours writing complicated code to decode various USB descriptors.
+Instead, the `USB Host Shield library 2.0` does all the heavy lifting for you with the capabilities of the ESP8266.

 ## USB Host + WiFi for microcontrollers